AGProjects/sylkrtc.js/API.md

 #### Conference.activeParticipants

 Getter property for the Active Participants which returns an array of `Participant` objects in the conference.

+#### Conference.sharedFiles

+Getter property for the Shared Files which returns an array of `SharedFile` objects in the conference.

 #### Conference.account